BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 ## A Rabbit Hole of Playfair

-Is it conisidence that Mansfield's Solutions to Codes & Ciphers and d'A's  Codes and Ciphers features what is essentialy a [Wheatstone](https://en.wikipedia.org/wiki/Charles_Wheatstone#Cryptography) [Cryptograph](http://www.jproc.ca/crypto/wheatstone.html) on the cover?
+Is it coincidence that Mansfield's Solutions to Codes & Ciphers and D'A's  Codes and Ciphers features what is essentially a [Wheatstone](https://en.wikipedia.org/wiki/Charles_Wheatstone#Cryptography) [Cryptograph](http://www.jproc.ca/crypto/wheatstone.html) on the cover?
 I suppose not, since "[cipher disks](https://en.wikipedia.org/wiki/Cipher_disk)" predate Mr. Wheatsone by a few hundred years.

 Still, it could be a vague homage to Wheastone who also invented the much more useful Playfair system.
 Is the cover of this novel a round about hint to utilize Wheastone methods?
 Eg. Playfar?
 Probably not, but regardless it seems fair to conclude that playfair _could_ be part of the solution.

-This is even more interesting when you consider d'A's role in WWI and the sidespread use of Playfair and ADFGX/ADFGVX ciphers in that conflict.
+This is even more interesting when you consider D'A's role in WWI and the widespread use of Playfair and ADFGX/ADFGVX ciphers in that conflict.

 One potential solution I think is worth playing with is a [hybrid polyibus and playfair cipher](https://en.wikipedia.org/wiki/Polybius_square#Hybrid_Polybius_Playfair_cipher).

 ## More Old Books & Other Misc Sources...
-After I had found it in digital form on Archive.org it got me thinking about other books that may have been published before the d'A cipher in 1939 that had been digitized...
+After I had found it in digital form on Archive.org it got me thinking about other books that may have been published before the D'A cipher in 1939 that had been digitized...

 One interesting thing about the idea of looking for hints in recently digitized text from the 1920s and 1930s is that it is extremely unlikely that anyone has really read over these antiquated version of cryptography in quite some time.
 Additionally, nobody really had "access" to many of these texts until they were digitized (typically soemtime after 2015).